llesoil/research_graph/README.md

 https://api.archives-ouvertes.fr/search/?q=structId_i:(2539%20||%20491189)&wt=json&fl=title_s&fl=authFullName_s&fl=journalTitle_s &conferenceTitle_s&fl=producedDate_s&fl=en_keyword_s&fl=doiId_s&rows=9999

 Some important fields:
-- structId is the id of your team
+- structId is the id of your team (ofr multiple teams, use ||)
 - authFullName_s is the full name (first + last names) of the authors of the paper.
 Be careful if you use the authId field, most of researchers have many instances of themselves on Hal.
 It's easier to detect the duplicates with this field.
-- en_keyword_s are the keywords related to the papers
+- en_keyword_s are the keywords related to the paper
 - producedDate_s is the date of publication of the paper
-- rows are the maximal number of lines of the json response.
+- rows are the maximal number of lines of the json response

 Modify the fields to get the content you want, and export the response in the export.json file (neo4j/paper/export.json).
 To get rid of the duplicates names, I created a mapping.csv file; the hal names are in the left column, and you want to replace their values by the names in the right column.